-So far, Sen. Cory Booker, D-N.J., has carved out one of the most ambitious paths in the gun policy debate ahead of 2020 -- a plan he calls "the most comprehensive gun violence prevention plan of any candidate for president in decades."
+Former candidate Sen. Cory Booker, D-N.J., carved out one of the most ambitious paths in the gun policy debate ahead of 2020 -- a plan he called "the most comprehensive gun violence prevention plan of any candidate for president in decades."

-Booker's policy, announced in May, would require all gun owners to acquire a license through the federal government.
+Booker's policy, announced in May, would have required all gun owners to acquire a license through the federal government.
 Currently, 16 states have similar laws to varying degrees.

 His plan ultimately pushed federal licensing into the conversation for Democrats, prompting Sen. Elizabeth Warren, D-Mass., former Obama administration Housing and Urban Development Secretary Julian Castro, South Bend, Indiana, Mayor Pete Buttigieg, and former Texas Rep. Beto O'Rourke to echo their support for a national gun licensing program or include it in their own policy announcements.

-Earlier Thursday, O'Rourke told banks and credit card companies to stop processing assault weapons sales and firearm transactions without a background check.
-O’Rourke’s plan is to drum up public pressure by calling on these financial institutions to deny services to all gun and ammunition manufacturers that produce or sell assault weapons.
+O'Rourke, who also ultimately ended his bid, demanded banks and credit card companies to stop processing assault weapons sales and firearm transactions without a background check.
+O’Rourke’s plan was to drum up public pressure by calling on these financial institutions to deny services to all gun and ammunition manufacturers that produce or sell assault weapons.
 This call appears to be the first of its kind among the Democratic candidates.